cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ### Improvements and customizations

 This tutorial introduces concepts for implementing authentication in Workers using Auth0.
-There's a number of potential customizations and improvements to this codebase that are out-of-scope for the purposes of this tutorial.
-I will briefly mentioned a few in this section along with links to learn more.
+There are several potential customizations and improvements to this codebase that are out-of-scope for this tutorial.
+I will briefly mention a few in this section, along with links to learn more.

 #### Deploying to origin/originless